Dog Care Resources

 How to Raise the Perfect Dog

 A puppy’s brain is like a sponge—soaking up all the smells and sights and experiences in the world as fast as it can.
 A well-stimulated pup will grow up to have a larger brain with more cells, bigger cells, and more interconnections between them.
 Hearing loud noises, getting regular exercise, meeting new dogs and people, traveling to new places, and even going through agility course training for a few minutes each day make for a stronger brain.
 We can influence the development of a puppy’s brain by providing him with the best environment possible when he is a newborn pup.
+Likewise, a dog that is deprived of stimulation or that doesn’t have interactions with other dogs or humans is more likely to have a smaller brain and be less balanced.
+I have seen many situations in which an under stimulated dog is not only an unhappy dog but also a dull, almost lifeless animal.

 Keeping your dogs mentally challenged and constantly exposing them to new things are just as important as taking them for walks and exercising them.
 Bored dogs develop destructive behaviors and take their negative energy out on things like your furniture.
 Quick link to order book: